 Prerequisite – Software Testing | Basics, Types of Software Testing

-Integration testing is the process of testing the interface between two software units or module.
-It’s focus on determining the correctness of the interface.
-The purpose of the integration testing is to expose faults in the interaction between integrated units.
-Once all the modules have been unit tested, integration testing is performed.
+Integration testing is the process of testing the interface between two software units or modules.
+It focuses on determining the correctness of the interface.
+The purpose of integration testing is to expose faults in the interaction between integrated units.
+Once all the modules have been unit-tested, integration testing is performed.

 - It is convenient for small systems.

 - Can be completed quickly.

 - Does not require a lot of planning or coordination.